utkar-sh1/utkar-sh1/README.md

 - 🔭 I’m currently working on frontend projects and doing CP.

-- 💬 Ask me about MATLAB, C/C++, Javascipt.
+- 💬 Ask me about MATLAB, C/C++, Java.

 - 📫 How to reach me **utkarsh.shankar100@gmail.com**